julianperrott/Blog/blog/content/post/Productivity from the flow.md

 ----------

 > "I'm going to give you a little advice.
 There's a force in the universe that makes things happen.
 And all you have to do is get in touch with it, stop thinking, let things happen, and be the ball.”
-Ty Webb “Caddshack”
+Ty Webb “Caddyshack”

 ----------